 In interpreting any statute or rule of law, there is a 3-pronged test of rules to guide the courts in these matters:

 1) The Literal Rule uses the plain ordinary meaning of words.
 In Fisher v Bell 3 All ER 731 .
 What does “essential” literally mean?
 Essential means “extremely important”.
-Is avoiding bankruptcy and financial ruin extremely important?
+Is avoiding bankruptcy and financial ruin — no matter what type of livelihood you have — extremely important?
 Yes.

 2) The Golden Rule is an extension of the Literal Rule and has both a narrow and wider application and is used where the literal rule creates an absurdity.
 Widely used, is it essential to avoid financial ruin for which someone might never recover?
 Yes.

-Under this 3-pronged test, the term “essential” may be voided as unconstitutionally vague.
+Under this 3-pronged test, the term “essential” may very well be voided as unconstitutionally vague.

 Due Process Violations